KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>String</td>
       <td>
 The placeholder text shown before a value is selected in the selection box.
-Requires that this path is a `TEXT_SELECTOR`.
+Requires that this step is a `TEXT_SELECTOR`.
       </td>
     </tr>
     <tr>